 I'm looking forward to a third Laytham Ballard novel, though I realise it'll be a few years before I'll see one.
 In the meantime, I'll be taking a long overdue look at Belcher's Golgotha series, which currently numbers three books: 'The Six-Gun Tarot', 'The Shotgun Arcana' and 'The Queen of Swords'. ~~ Hal C F Astell

-For other R.S.
-Belcher titles click here
+For other titles by R.S.
+Belcher click here